-To demonstrate compliance with the requirement for landscape design to be an integral part of the design, full landscaping details should be submitted with planning applications, including landscaping of front and back garden space.
+Full landscaping details should be submitted with planning applications, including landscaping of front and back garden space, to demonstrate compliance with Policy SD 1.

-Applicants should seek to achieve high urban greening scores in the RedFrog area recognising the wide range of urban greening opportunities likely to be achievable on many sites".
-Applicants should set out plans for biodiversity net gain and demonstrate how this is to be achieved, referencing the GLA Urban Greening Factor for London.
+In addressing harm and enhancement of biodiversity, achievement of high urban greening scores is helpful, recognising the wide range of urban greening opportunities likely to be achievable on many sites.
+Applicants could set out plans for biodiversity net gain and demonstrate how this is to be achieved, referencing the GLA Urban Greening Factor for London7.